entelecheia/lecture/_sources/lectures/mlops/devops.md

 - **Jenkins**: An open-source automation server that supports building, testing, and deploying code changes.
 - **GitLab CI/CD**: A built-in CI/CD solution within GitLab, offering pipeline management and automation.
+- **GitHub Actions**: A CI/CD solution that integrates with GitHub repositories and enables automating workflows.
 - **CircleCI**: A cloud-based CI/CD platform that simplifies pipeline setup and management.
 - **Travis CI**: Another cloud-based CI/CD service that integrates with popular version control systems.
 - **Bamboo**: An on-premises CI/CD solution by Atlassian that integrates with other Atlassian tools like Jira and Bitbucket.